Lake Natoma: Bike path

-A bike path follows along the East Trail and West Trail of Nimbus Dam that lines Lake Natoma.
+A paved bike path runs along both sides of Lake Natoma, creating a roughly 12-mile loop.
+The 32-mile American River Bike Trail, which goes from Sacramento to Beals Point, also runs along the west side of the lake.

 Dirt trails

 Six miles of dirt trail lead to Nimbus Flat and Willow Creek.
 There are also dirt trails on both sides of Lake Natoma; one is six miles and other is nine miles.

 Nimbus Fish Hatchery

-Under Nimbus Dam and Lake Natoma lies the Nimbus Fish Hatchery, operated by the California Department of Fish and Games, that was built in 1955 by the U.S Bureau of Reclamation.
-The California Department of Fish and Games operates a visitor center here.
+Under Nimbus Dam and Lake Natoma lies the Nimbus Fish Hatchery, operated by the California Department of Fish and Wildlife, that was built in 1955 by the U.S Bureau of Reclamation.
+The California Department of Fish and Wildlife operates a visitor center here.
 The hatchery replicates spawning environments by creating a fish ladder that guides salmon and steelheads to spawn.
-For recreational fishing in the northern and Central California bodies of water, the hatchery produces 4 million Chinook salmon and over 400,000 Steelhead trout per year.
+For recreational fishing in the northern and Central California bodies of water, the hatchery produces 4 million Chinook salmon and over 400,000 steelhead trout per year.